-- 1. make an informed personal and critical response to texts and account for their responses - 2. demonstrate an understanding of how the literary context of a text informs their understanding - 3. critically analyse and evaluate ways in which writers' choices of form, structure and language shape meaning - 4. clearly communicate the knowledge, understanding and insights appropriate to literary study
+- 1. make informed personal and critical responses to the texts, exploring connections between texts where appropriate, and account for their responses - 2. demonstrate how the literary context of the text informs their understanding of the text - 3. critically analyse and evaluate ways in which writers' choices of form, structure and language shape meanings - 4. communicate the knowledge, understanding and insights appropriate to literary study.